alchemmist/blog/site/content/articles/battery-degradation.md

 # Output example:
 # 20.558200
 ```
-Here we make <code>+ 0.5</code> for rounding when the fractional part is cut off later.
+Here we make `+ 0.5` for rounding when the fractional part is cut off later.

 In last step we need to round value.
-We make it simple: we already add <code>0.5</code> to value and now it remains to cut off the fractional part with <code>cut</code> util:
+We make it simple: we already add `0.5` to value and now it remains to cut off the fractional part with `cut` util:
 ```sh
 echo "(1 - $(upower -i $(upower -e | grep BAT) | awk '\
         /energy-full:/ {ef=$2}\